Suburban north Phoenix with top-rated Deer Valley schools, community parks, and easy freeway access.

 The buyer profile in Deer Valley leans toward young families purchasing their first or second home, military personnel stationed at nearby installations, and investors recognizing the rental demand in the area.
 The combination of newer construction, community amenities, and competitive pricing creates strong demand among these groups.
 What seals the deal for most buyers is the proximity to Deer Valley Rock Art Center and Reach 11 Sports Complex, which add daily-life value that is difficult to replicate elsewhere.

-Deer Valley's $420K median represents a 0% below the broader Phoenix market ($420K).
-At $191 per square foot versus Phoenix's $191 average, Deer Valley offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
-Homes are moving in 24 days, fast enough that properties priced correctly rarely survive a full weekend on market.
+Deer Valley's $420K median represents a 13% below the broader Phoenix market ($484K).
+Deer Valley offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in Deer Valley and across Phoenix's 19 neighborhoods, sees a pattern here that raw median numbers miss: at this price point, Deer Valley competes for the same buyer pool as three or four nearby neighborhoods.
-The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards in Deer Valley move weeks faster than comparable properties that need work.
+A pattern Incyte Realty's experience across Phoenix's 19 neighborhoods keeps surfacing, and one that raw median numbers miss: at this price point, Deer Valley competes for the same buyer pool as several nearby neighborhoods.
+The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards tend to draw offers faster than comparable properties that need work.

-The pricing and market analysis for Deer Valley comes from current ARMLS records analyzed by Venture REI.
+The pricing and market analysis for Deer Valley reflects published market data reviewed by Incyte Realty (see the update date on this page).
 Frank Vazquez and team provide no-pressure consultations for buyers and sellers navigating this market.